mmccoy-01/mmccoy-01.github.io/README.md

 existing header, search, menu, and footer.
 The Now-specific styles are loaded only for this page.

+### Update the `/now` page from GitHub

+The repository includes an **Update the /now page** Issue Form.
+It provides optional fields for each Workshop card, notes on the current screen item, and the featured Apple Music song.
+Blank fields preserve the committed value.
+A valid form submitted by the repository owner updates `_data/now.json`, runs the site checks, and opens or refreshes a review pull request.
+Merging that pull request publishes the update through the site's normal GitHub Pages flow.

+A separate **Add a movie or series to /now** form accepts either an IMDb title URL or an ID such as `tt0083399`.
+It uses that ID to retrieve the title, poster, year, type, director, genres, cast, plot, IMDb rating, Metascore, awards, and box office from OMDb.
+New titles appear first.
+Submitting an existing IMDb ID updates that entry instead of creating a duplicate, and the form also offers an explicit option to replace the current On Screen list.
+Viewing status, personal score, date label, and personal notes remain author-controlled form fields.

+The **Monthly /now reminder** workflow runs on the first day of each month at 15:00 UTC and creates a single reminder issue containing a link to the form.
+It assigns that issue to the repository owner so GitHub Mobile can send an assignment notification.
+It will not create another while a reminder or update remains open.
+It can also be run manually from the Actions tab.
+After a form produces a pull request, any open monthly reminder is closed automatically.

+Before using the forms for the first time, open the repository's **Settings → Actions → General → Workflow permissions** and enable **Allow GitHub Actions to create and approve pull requests**.
+The workflows use the repository's built-in token, so no personal access token is required.
+Routine Workshop updates do not call a third-party service.

+Movie and series lookup requires one repository secret:

+1. Request an OMDb API key at <https://www.omdbapi.com/apikey.aspx>.
+2. Open **Settings → Secrets and variables → Actions** in the repository.
+3. Create a repository secret named `OMDB_API_KEY` containing that key.

+The key is supplied only to the owner-authorized update step.
+It is never added to `_data/now.json`, sent to the browser, printed in the pull request, or stored in the submitted issue.

 ### Apple Music behavior

 The five playlist controls use the supplied personalized Apple Music URLs.